Antimicrobial Resistance Management

 - Antimicrobial resistance testing

-- Flexible testing methods for different healthcare/clinical situations
+- Flexible testing methods for different healthcare/veterinary situations

 - Easy to read and interpret results

 Outbreak management & tracking